nathany/looper/README.md

 G.A.T. is a development tool for the [Go Programming Language][go].
 It automatically runs your tests and hot compiles your code when it detects file system changes.

+## Status

+This is *early alpha*.
+There is still quite a lot I'd like to do (Hot Compiles, Growl notifications, and interactions for profiling, benchmarking, etc.).
+Also, it has only been tested on Mac OS X 10.8.

 ## Get Going

 If you are on OS X, you need to first install GNU Readline via [Homebrew](http://mxcl.github.com/homebrew/):